Rhetos.ElasticSearch 6.1.0

 }

 ElasticSearch concept can also be used on ElasticIndex directly.
-That way additional SQL query to retrieve filtered data is omitted since it is the same data that is stored in ElasticSearch.
+That way additional SQL query to retrieve filtered data is omitted since it is the same data that is stored in OpenSearch or Elasticsearch.
 Drawback of this approach is that when new property is added to the ElasticIndex entire index must be reindexed in order to return that new property.
 Here is an example:

 ElasticIndex TheEntityElastic ElasticTest.TheEntity